tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 data Prog a = Running a | AwaitInput a | End a | Crashed String deriving(Show, Eq, Functor)
 ```

 Little victories.
-No code, no bugs.
+No code, no bugs. :bug:

 [rustderive]: https://doc.rust-lang.org/reference/attributes/derive.html
 [serde]: https://serde.rs/
 [structopt]: https://docs.rs/structopt/0.3.14/structopt/
 [dry]: https://tarquin-the-brave.github.io/blog/posts/dry-not-a-goal/

-### Using Git Dependencies with Stack
+## Using Git Dependencies with Stack

 As part of my refactored Intcode Computer solution in [Part 2][part2] I had to
 fork and update the `base` version in [a library that provided testing of